-Much like the pirate code, the best practices we have for writing ad copy are more like “guidelines” than actual rules.
+Much like the pirate code, the best practices we have for writing paid search ad copy are more like “guidelines” than actual rules.

 The best practice for ad copy writing tells us that we should be sure to include ad group keywords in our ad copy.
 The benefits of doing so include: bolding the keywords when the ad is shown (to capture user attention) and increased relevance (which can help with Quality Score and CPCs.)
 With such great benefits, why would anyone ever, in their right mind, break the code?
 Well, there are a couple of reasons…

 Ad copy best practices are blogged about ad infinitum across the industry leaders.
 Chances are, most of us are reading the exact same tips and adapting our ads based on the results reported to us.

 What ends up happening is that advertisers end up sticking their keywords into their ads, which use up valuable characters.
 The end result is that a lot of ads end up looking nearly identical, especially if you’re advertising a popular branded “me-too” product that’s already hard to differentiate.

 PPC advertising is still advertising.
 And part of advertising is making something that is creative and gets your brand to stand out from the crowd.
 Sometimes to do that, the best choice is to buck the best practice code and write an ad that might appeal to the audience more than the ad channel.
 You can also still include your keyword in the display URL, in order to still get the bolded keyword to show.